soniamartis/kafka/security.md

  ## Authorization

-- Deterimines what an entity is permitted to do on the system once the entity has been authenticated
+- Determines what an entity is permitted to do on the system once the entity has been authenticated
 - In kafka, we configure which client has permissions to which resurces and carry out actions using ACLs(access control lists )
-- KafkaPrincipal contains user info and acl then configures whether that user has permsision to perform a certain action on a resource
+- KafkaPrincipal contains user info and acl then configures whether that user has permission to perform a certain action on a resource
 - KafkaPrincipal: (User:Alice)
 - Resource type and name: (topic:customer)
 - Permission type: (allow/deny)